563 attributed reviews in the last 3 years

 This exercise is provided to allow potential course delegates to choose the correct Wise Owl Microsoft training course, and may not be reproduced in whole or in part in any format without the prior written consent of Wise Owl.

-Open the pbix file in the above folder.
+Open the pbix report in the above folder.
 This file contains some calculations and a slicer:

 The aim of this exercise is to add a pop-up button to explain how to use the slicer.

 To get the slicer popup to work, use a bookmark to save the visibility of a textbox, shape and image:

 Attach this to a suitable button positioned on the slicer.
 The ? help button is good for adding instructions, while the little x is a blank button.

 Setting up the bookmark to hide the pop-up is a bit trickier (and is impossible without using the Selection Pane, which can be turned on via the View tab):

 You can use the Selection Pane to turn the visibility of visuals on or off: just click the eye symbol next to each.
 You can rename a visual by changing its title.

 Repeat the process to add information buttons next to the columns in the table:

 Note that this technique isn't limited to text boxes (you could have buttons switching chart types, playing music, visiting hyperlinks and loads more!).

 Optionally save this report as Pop up and say hi and close it down.